stap7/stap/tasks/cgi-bin/readme.md

 - helloworld.sh is a simple shell script that will respond with a standard STAP message, i.e. json string.

 - helloworld.py is more flexible, and will respond with json or jsonp, depending on whether the HTTP request included a callback parameter (jsonp is needed for cross-domain web applications).

+- pvt.py is more complex and requires a state string to be included in the response for the purposes